Younger (TV series): Casting

 Sutton Foster was cast in the lead role of Liza Miller in December 2013.
 Hilary Duff and Miriam Shor joined the main cast in the following month.
 Debi Mazar was cast in February 2014.
 After a recurring role in the first season, Molly Bernard was added to the main cast from the second season onward.
 In February 2018, it was announced that Charles Michael Davis had been promoted to series regular, after appearing in a recurring capacity in the fourth season.
 On March 14, 2018, it was announced that Christian Borle would appear in the fifth season in a guest starring role playing the journalist Don Ridley in two episodes.
 On May 4, 2018, it was confirmed that Laura Benanti would appear in the fifth season, playing a self-made billionaire named Quinn.
 On March 17, 2021, it was announced that Miriam Shor and Charles Michael Davis have been demoted to recurring guest stars for the seventh and final season.
 In April 2021, Janeane Garofalo was cast in a recurring role for the final season.

 Release

 Broadcast

-The series aired on NickMom from September 16 to September 27 2015, On September 5, 2018, it was announced that the series would be moved to Paramount Network from the sixth season onward; however, it was announced on April 3, 2019 that the series would stay on TV Land.
+The series aired on NickMom from September 16 to September 27, 2015, On September 5, 2018, it was announced that the series would be moved to Paramount Network from the sixth season onward; however, it was announced on April 3, 2019 that the series would stay on TV Land.
+In 2025, it is now streaming on Netflix.
 Broadcasters carrying Younger include M3, E!, and CTV 2 in Canada; and Sony and Comedy Central in the United Kingdom.